zmoog/refurbished/README.md

 # Refurbished

-Python library and CLI tool to access the products information available on the Apple Certified Refurbished section of the Apple Store.
+Refurbished is a Python library and CLI tool to access the products information available on the [Apple Certified Refurbished](https://www.apple.com/shop/refurbished) section of the Apple Store.

 ## Usage